AMD Ryzen 7000 series: everything we know and what we expect

 AMD Ryzen 7000 series: Release date

-While there hasn’t been anything concrete in terms of exact release date from AMD, plenty of rumors have helped pinpoint a general release window.
-It seems that September 2022 will be the most likely launch windows for the initial lineup of AMD's Zen 4 processors.

-Several sources point to Q3 2022 as the launch target, including Digitimes, which asserted that motherboard manufacturers had been chattering about a mid-September release.
-It also claimed that the September launch window allows for continued sales of the remaining stock of Ryzen 5000-series chips until then.
+The rumor mill has consistently floated September 2022 as the most likely launch timeframe for the initial line-up of AMD's Zen 4 processors, with several sources pointing to Q3 2022 as the launch target, including Digitimes.
+And we've now had official confirmation from AMD that the launch will indeed be in Q3, meaning September at the latest.

-It has also been reported that AMD will host an exclusive look at AM5 motherboards on August 5 that will possibly delve into the Ryzen 7000-series processor.
+However, before that rolls around, it has been reported that we'll get some kind of teaser or initial reveal, with AMD set to host an exclusive look at AM5 motherboards on August 5 that will possibly delve into the Ryzen 7000-series processors.
 If true, this event could be a major headache for Intel.

 Then there was the recent update by AMD that added four chips to its resource library: the Ryzen 9 7950X, Ryzen 9 7900X, Ryzen 7 7700X, and Ryzen 5 7600X.
-This means that during the August 5 event, Team Red could reveal more official information about these chips.
-And while no one expects the chips to actually launch on August 5, if they are announced and shown off during this event, it's not unreasonable to expect a September launch – and that would be a healthy starting lineup for AMD to provide some heathly competition for Team Blue right now.
+This means that during the August 5 event, Team Red could reveal more official information about these chips, ahead of their likely launch in September.
+This would certainly represent a healthy starting line-up for AMD to provide some robust competition for Team Blue right now.

 AMD Ryzen 7000 series: Specs